Ceda/pkg-imaginator/README.md

 * But for the package to use your model, you have to edit the `model` setting in the `app.php` file and setting it as the proper class path to your own Imaginator model in your project.
 * The keys in the `locales, densities` and `anchor points` settings are used in the `schemas.php` file to generate the templates and variations.
 * To access all the setting variables outside of Imaginator, all you have to do is to call the `config()` helper with the `imaginator.` prefix.

+## Viewing files

+**After all you'd like to see what images you currently have on your page, right?**

+As of now there are two ways to display all the 'Images' or as the package calls them 'Imaginators' you either have to go to the route `route('imaginator.index')` or by clicking on an input and choosing the `Přehlad` tab.

 ## Contributing